msergeant/game-of-life-client/README.md

 2. Change the URL to the server running your API.
 3. Click 'Start' to start a loop that will repeatedly request new iterations of game of life board.

+## How to test that an API is responding properly

+1. Open `test.html` in a browser.
+2. Change the URL to the server running your API.
+3. Click 'Start' to run tests that will verify that the API is responding properly.